School Information – Harding House

 Harding House caters for students aged 16—19 with a wide range of needs.
 Students come into the Post-16 Provision from local, and out of county, SLD, MLD, specialist and mainstream schools.

-The staff team currently includes Head, Teachers, Tutors, Learning Support Assistants, Administrator and lunch-time supervisors.
+The staff team currently includes Head, Teachers, Learning Support Assistants, Administrator and lunch-time supervisors.
 There is also an input from other professionals to support students when appropriate – Connexions, Physiotherapists, Speech and Language Therapists, Social Services (Children’s and Adult Disability Teams), residential providers and employers.
+Some services are based at the Stocklake Park site.

-Teaching groups usually have a maximum of five students.
+Teaching groups allow for enhanced learning opportunities and may subdivide depending on the activity.
 Teaching staff will attend Annual Reviews, transition meetings, interviews, etc. and be the primary contact for home-school communication.

 Our new student intake usually commences in September, but mid year applications will be considered.
-After initial transition, students usually begin their Post-16 programme in the Hampden Group and undertake an induction programme.
-The Walton, Gladstone and Harding Groups cater for Year 13 and 14 students, with increased emphasis on vocational skills, functional key skills and transition to post school provision.
-Currently there are two Year 14 classes, whose programmes are tailored to their educational needs.
+After initial transition, students usually begin their Post-16 programme in the Gladstone Group and undertake an induction programme.
+The Walton and Harding Groups cater for Year 13 and 14 students, with increased emphasis on vocational skills, functional key skills and transition to post school provision.

 Our Vision and Values